 Purpose

 This document should be used to provision new servers in IDC.
-It would provide step by step guideline for implementation engineer to setup new operating system as per the details provided and configured into CMDB based on the Information Gathering Questionnaire and Physical server details from Stores and Deployment Actions.
+It would provide step by step guideline for implementation engineer to setup new operating system as per the details provided and configured into CMDB based on the Information Gathering Questionnaire and Physical server details from Stores and Deployment Activities.

+Introduction

+The IDC team provides implementation services to its customers for locations like IDC & AG3 (in future).
+To perform such implementations, it is required to have systems in place which can perform mundane tasks and minimize human efforts.
+This also helps in building upon standardization and remove person dependence for standard activities.

+The documentations collected during the planning and implementation also provides the basis for support during Operations for quicker management of incidents and changes.

 Scope